nsquared-team/draw-attention/readme.txt

 * Fixed: Conflict with some themes causing highlighted areas to "jump" when clicked

 = 1.1.3 =
-* Fix: Default color scheme always applying when re-editing an existing image
+* Fixed: Default color scheme always applying when re-editing an existing image

 = 1.1.2 =
-* Fix: PHP Warnings when PHP is in Strict Standards mode
+* Fixed: PHP Warnings when PHP is in Strict Standards mode

 = 1.1.1 =
 * New: Add ability "click off" highlighted areas
 * New: Add confirmation alert before deleting highlightable area in the dashboard
 * New: CPT icon in dashboard
 * New: Set a default color scheme when activating Draw Attention
-* Fix: default layout to show More Info on Left rather than on top
+* Fixed: default layout to show More Info on Left rather than on top
-* Fix: PHP Warnings visible with WP_Debug
+* Fixed: PHP Warnings visible with WP_Debug
-* Fix: issues with selected highlight color not always displaying properly
+* Fixed: issues with selected highlight color not always displaying properly

 = 1.0.2 =
-Fix issue with saving data
+* Fixed: issue with saving data

 = 1.0 =
 * Initial Release